Undergraduate Course: Immunology Research Project (IMMU10014)

-- The research project carried out over 11 weeks provides an opportunity to investigate a problem and to attempt to answer specific questions that will advance understanding in a specific area of immunology.
+- The research project carried out over 11 weeks provides an opportunity to work in a laboratory to investigate a problem and to attempt to answer specific questions that will advance understanding in a specific area of immunology.

 - Key to this is the technical and practical skills acquired from the research group to which the student is assigned